groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/viewer-use-cases/how-to-view-word-documents-using-csharp.md

 ---
 id: how-to-view-word-documents
 url: viewer/net/how-to-view-word-documents-using-csharp
-title: Render Word documents as HTML, PDF, or image files
+title: Render Word documents as HTML, PDF, and image files
 linkTitle: Render Word documents
-weight: 2
+weight: 1
 description: "This topic describes how to use the GroupDocs.Viewer .NET API to convert Word documents to HTML, PDF, PNG, and JPEG formats."
 keywords: convert word to pdf, convert word to jpeg, convert doc to pdf, convert docx to pdf, convert word to jpg, convert word to jpeg
 productName: GroupDocs.Viewer for .NET